-This beautiful Apple Strudel Cake is a fun take on the classic Apple Strudel dessert, filled with a deliciously spiced apple cranberry filling.
+This beautiful Apple Strudel Cake is a fun take on the classic apple strudel dessert, filled with a deliciously spiced apple cranberry filling.
+It’s perfect for sharing with friends and total comfort food!

 It’s somebody’s birthday!